abhijitio/multiverse/README.md

     localhost:3000/api/check/:family_id :- GET , it returns True / False .
 To check  if families with same identifiers have same power in all universes.

     localhost:3000/api/unbalanced :- GET , it returns the unbalanced families, where family total power is not zero in each family_id under each universe.

+    localhost:3000/api/getbalanced :- GET, adjust the power of family and returns the updated data.